+Our advisory fee for 2018, 2017 and 2016 was computed at 0.70% of our average invested real estate assets, as derived from our consolidated balance sheet.
+Based upon a review of our advisory fee and other general and administrative expenses, as compared to an industry peer group, the advisory fee computation remained unchanged for 2019, as compared to the last three years.
 The average real estate assets for advisory fee calculation purposes exclude certain items from our consolidated balance sheet such as, among other things, accumulated depreciation, cash and cash equivalents, base and bonus rent receivables, deferred charges and other assets.
 The advisory fee is payable quarterly, subject to adjustment at year-end based upon our audited financial statements.
-In addition, the Advisor is entitled to an annual incentive fee equal to 20% of the amount by which cash available for distribution to shareholders for each year, as defined in the Advisory Agreement, exceeds 15% of our equity as shown on our consolidated balance sheet, determined in accordance with generally accepted accounting principles without reduction for return of capital dividends.
-The Advisory Agreement defines cash available for distribution to shareholders as net cash flow from operations less deductions for, among other things, amounts required to discharge our debt and liabilities and reserves for replacement and capital improvements to our properties and investments.
-No incentive fees were paid during 2017, 2016 or 2015 since the incentive fee requirements were not achieved.
-Advisory fees incurred and paid (or payable) to UHS amounted to \$3.6 million during 2017, \$3.3 million during 2016 and \$2.8 million during 2015 and were based upon average invested real estate assets of \$511 million, \$466 million and \$401 million during 2017, 2016 and 2015, respectively.
+Advisory fees incurred and paid (or payable) to UHS amounted to \$3.8 million during 2018, \$3.6 million during 2017 and \$3.3 million during 2016 and were based upon average invested real estate assets of \$544 million, \$511 million and \$466 million during 2018, 2017 and 2016, respectively.